 Sources of support: Authors should acknowledge grants that supported the review, and other forms of support, such as support from their university or institution in the form of a salary.
 Sources of support are divided into ‘internal’ (provided by the institutions at which the review was produced) and ‘external’ (provided by other institutions or funding agencies).
 Each source, its country of origin and what it supported should be provided.
 Authors should make themselves aware of the restrictions in place on funding of Cochrane Reviews by commercial sources where conflicts of interest may arise.
 The full policy on conflicts of interest is available in the Cochrane Editorial and Publishing Policy Resource.

-Acknowledgments: This chapter builds on an earlier version of the Handbook (Version 5, Chapter 4: Guide to the contents of a Cochrane protocol and review), edited by Julian Higgins and Sally Green.
+Acknowledgements: This chapter builds on an earlier version of the Handbook (Version 5, Chapter 4: Guide to the contents of a Cochrane protocol and review), edited by Julian Higgins and Sally Green.
 We thank them for their contributions to the earlier chapter.
-We thank Rachel Churchill, Robin Featherstone, Ruth Foxlee and Nuala Livingstone for their feedback on this chapter.
+We thank Sue Brennan, Rachel Churchill, Robin Featherstone, Ruth Foxlee, Kayleigh Kew, Nuala Livingstone and Denise Mitchell for their feedback on this chapter.

-Declarations of interest: Toby Lasserson and Jacqueline Chandler are members of the core group who developed MECIR guidance, and were members of the PLEACS development group.
+Declarations of interest: Toby Lasserson is an employee of Cochrane.
+Toby Lasserson and Jacqueline Chandler were members of the original core group who developed MECIR guidance.
+Matthew Page co-led the development of the PRISMA 2020 statement.

 Beller EM, Glasziou PP, Altman DG, Hopewell S, Bastian H, Chalmers I, Gøtzsche PC, Lasserson T, Tovey D, for the PfAG.
 PRISMA for Abstracts: Reporting Systematic Reviews in Journal and Conference Abstracts.
 PLoS Medicine 2013; 10: e1001419.